alfredbaudisch/pardall_markdown/README.md

 PardallMarkdown is a reactive publishing framework and engine written in Elixir.
 Instant websites and documentation websites.

-**As opposed to static website generators** (such as Hugo, Docusaurs and others), with PardallMarkdown, **you don't need to recompile and republish your application everytime you write or modify new content**.
-The application can be kept running indefinitely in production, and **the new content reactively gets available for consumption** by your application.
+**As opposed to static website generators** (such as Hugo, Docusaurs and others), with PardallMarkdown, **you don't need to recompile and republish your application every time you write or modify new content**.
+The application can be kept running indefinitely in production, and **the new content re-actively gets available for consumption** by your application.

 # Features

 - Filesystem-based, with **Markdown** and static files support.
     - Markdown files are parsed as HTML.
-- FileWatcher, that **detects new content and modification of existing content**, which then **automatically reparses and rebuilds the content**.
+- FileWatcher, that **detects new content and modification of existing content**, which then **automatically re-parses and rebuilds the content**.
     - There is **no need to recompile** and redeploy the application nor the website, the **new content is available immediately** (depends on the interval set via `:recheck_pending_file_events_interval`, see below).
     - Created with [Phoenix LiveView](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html) and Phoenix Channels in mind: **create or modify a post** or a whole new **set of posts** and they are **immediately published in a website**.
 Check out [the demo](https://github.com/alfredbaudisch/pardall-markdown-phoenix-demo) repository.
 - Support for the content folders outside of the application, this way, **new content files can be synced immediately from a source location** (for example, your computer), and then picked up by the FileWatcher.